Age Verification

 Stealthing

-Secretly removing or damaging the condom during sexual intercourse has been a criminal offense since 2024.
+Secretly removing or damaging a condom during sexual intercourse — a criminal offense since 2024.

 Auch bekannt als: Kondom-Entfernung

-Stealthing refers to secretly removing, damaging or not putting on a condom against the express will of the sexual partner.
-With the Revision of the Sexual Criminal Law (July 1, 2024) Switzerland has explicitly qualified stealthing as a sexual act without consent - punishable as sexual harassment (Art.
-198 StGB) up to rape (Art.
-190 StGB), depending on the constellation.
+Stealthing refers to the secret removal, damage, or failure to use a condom against the explicit will of one’s sexual partner.
+With the revision of the sexual offenses law (July 1, 2024), Switzerland has explicitly classified stealthing as a sexual act without consent—punishable as sexual harassment (Art.
+198 StGB) or rape (Art.
+190 StGB), depending on the circumstances.

-For sex workers this means: Additional bids or threats for unprotected intercourse do not change the legal situation.
+For sex workers, this means: Offers of extra payment or threats regarding unprotected sex do not alter the legal situation.
 Anyone who enforces the condom requirement is acting lawfully at all times.
-Stealthing cases should be reported - advisory centers support the process.
+Cases of stealthing should be reported—counseling centers provide support throughout the process.

 See also

-• Konsent — Active, voluntary and revocable consent to sexual acts - a prerequisite for any legitimate sexuality.
+• Konsent — Active, voluntary, and revocable consent to sexual acts—a prerequisite for any legitimate sexual activity.